dinde451/jarr.d1/Jarulfs_Guide.md

 cumulative with both an item of blood or an item of the leech for a total of 3% to 15.5% or 5% to 17.5% life stealing.
 The Helm of Sprits, Shadowhawk, and The Eater of Souls are all treated as items of blood.
 Does not work against players.
-See chapter 6.1.4 for more information.
+See CHAPTER_LINK_life-and-mana-stealing for more information.

 <table>
 <tbody>